karthikathota/DSA/Readme.md

 PUSH:- Adds an item on the top of the stack.
 POP:- Removes an item from the top of the stack.

+## USE CASES

+Function call management in programming (keeping track of function calls and their return addresses).
+Undo functionality in applications.
+Parsing expressions and evaluating postfix notation.
+Backtracking algorithms.

+## LIMITATIONS

+Stack has a fixed size in the case of implementing using arrays.
+Dynamic resizing is not capable.
+In stack we cannot access random elements as it follows LIFO principle.

 ## IMPLEMENTING PUSH